Pluto-XI/Blessed-by-Grassley-Collection/README.md

 ```
 {
     name: Blessed by Grassley,
-    description: A silent hero, a watchful protector.
+    description: Today, we are truly blessed.
     image: imgur link
 }
 ```